Dwaynekj/EVO-throughput-test/openfin-quick-start/README.md

 A basic Openfin application needs just these files:

 - `app.json` - Configuration for launching your openfin app that is used by [openfin-cli](https://github.com/openfin/openfin-cli)
-- `index.js` - Starts the app and creates a parent window to render HTML.
 - `index.html` - A web page to render for the parent window.
 - `child.html` - A web page for child windows to render (and avoid having the script for the parent application being re-executed).
 - `package.json` - Not necessary.
 Simply used to facilitate quick launch